What to Expect

 Next, pumping will begin.
 Our technicians will use a state-of-the-art vacuum truck to pump out waste from both sides of the tank.
 Removing all waste is the best way to prevent sludge build-up.
 This process can take up to an hour, depending on the distance from the tank to the truck and the topography between them.

 After the tank is emptied, a visual inspection will be conducted.
+Please note that a visual inspection is not as comprehensive as the inspections conducted for real estate transactions.
 Our technicians will recommend any necessary repairs and suggest when the next maintenance pump should be scheduled (typically every 3, 4, or 5 years).
 Since every home and septic system is unique, expect our team to consult with you to create a maintenance schedule that fits your needs.

 Once the pumping service is complete, there is no need to add anything to the tank to “restart” or “recolonize” it.
 We do not recommend using additives in the tank, as the growth of bacteria will naturally resume with each toilet flush.